Member Access & Benefits

 Additional Benefits of Membership:

 Members join our website for a small fee.
 Members then create an online profile about themselves and their college program.
-Members attend a demonstration online explaining all of the activities available to them through the site.
-Each member is encouraged to participate in live chats with other members of similar interests and to also post blogs for other members regarding their questions, concerns, experiences, and accomplishments.
+Members may use a tutorial demonstration online discribing use of the features available to them through the site.
+Each member is encouraged to participate in live chats with other members and learn how to form study groups of similar interests.
+Blog posts connect members regarding their questions, concerns, experiences, and accomplishments.

-Members may create a profile about themselves and their college program.
+Members are encouraged to create a profile about themselves and their college program.
+The more in depth the profile the more connections that will be made.

 Each member has the opportunity to create an online profile to share with other members.
 Access to the profile is limited to the degree in which each member chooses to make their personal information available.
 Members are in complete control of the information provided in their personal profile.
-The Member Profile enables members to locate other members who have common interests.
+The Member Profile enables members to locate other members who have common interests using the internal search engine feature.
 This means of social interaction among members encourages the forming of groups as well as relationships.

 The more extensive the profile creation the greater the opportunity to utilze the internal search engine to locate members of interest.

-Each member is able to create a personalized profile of information about themself including past courses, grades, areas of interest or special expertise along with photos.
-Each member governs the access to the information visible on his profile.
+Each member starts by creating a personalized profile of information about themselves.
+This might include university, past or current courses, grades, area of study, future career goals, areas of interest or special expertise, photos, and much much more!
+Each member governs the visibilty of the information on his profile.
 The criteria may still generate relevance to keywords in searches by other members when information is private.
-Profiles can be public to all other members or upon request at the discretion of the owner.
+Profiles can be public to all other members or visible with specific permission at the discretion of the owner.

 Reasons to participate in the building of a Member Profile: